-That was the impetus behind a joint research challenges, issued in Summer 2015 by charities Centre for Sustainable Energy (CSE) and Sustainability First with funding from TEDDINET.
+That was the impetus behind a joint research challenge, issued in Summer 2015 by CSE and Sustainability First with funding from TEDDINET.
 We wanted to understand how future household smart-meter energy data might be used to serve public interest – so we posed the following questions:

 - What’s new about smart meter data, compared to what’s already out there?

 - What could smart-meter data be used for in public-interest terms?

 - How will proposed data-access (and other) arrangements affect possible data uses?